Optimal Patrol of a Perimeter: Concluding Remarks

 \section{Concluding Remarks}

 While we present the problem in the context of perimeter patrol, the model applies to any patrol problem in which the patrollers depart from a base, follow the same route, and return to the same base.
 For example, police cars may patrol the same route in a city, leaving and returning to the same police station.
+While the defender's optimal strategy may not be implemented to perfection---police officers cannot move at constant speed in traffic---the insight derived from the analysis nevertheless provides useful and important guideline on how to execute patrol scheduling.

 If each passing patroller can detect an attacker in hiding with some probability, then it only makes the attacker's hide-and-wait strategy worse, so our results still hold.
 If the attacker is allowed to wait, withdraw, and try again at a later time, the results still hold.
-The optimal patrol strategy neutralizes any tactics the attacker may have and produces the same detection probability regardless of when the attack begins.
+The optimal patrol strategy neutralizes any tactics the attacker may employ and produces the same detection probability regardless of when the attack begins.